 Best Bets get above-average mpg, class-average or better reliability, class-average or better crash-test ratings, and our recommendation.

 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Rick Popely

 Interior The bubble-shaped roof gives the four-seat New Beetle a strong visual link to the original, but it infringes on rear headroom.
-Legroom is limited in back, too, so this isn't the best choice for a family car.
+Legroom is limited in back, too, so this may not be the best choice for a family car.
 There is 12 cubic feet of cargo space at the rear, and the split rear seatbacks fold for additional room.

-All models have a new theft-deterrent feature that immobilizes the engine unless a key with the proper electronic code is used in the ignition.
-Heated seats formerly were available only with leather upholstery, but now the "bun warmers" are part of a less-expensive Cold Weather Package.
+All models have a standard theft-deterrent feature that immobilizes the engine unless a key with the proper electronic code is used in the ignition.

 Under the Hood Three four-cylinder engines are available.
 The base engine is a 115-horsepower 2.0-liter.
 A turbocharged 1.8-liter with 150 hp is available on GLS and GLX models.
 The GLS TDI model uses a turbocharged 90-hp 1.9-liter direct-injection diesel.
 Four-speed automatic and five-speed manual transmissions are available with all three.

 All models have standard antilock brakes and side-impact airbags for the front seats.
 Models with the 1.8-liter turbo feature standard traction control.